17 Beautiful Picnic Spots in the Blue Mountains

 Gordon Falls Picnic area is perfectly positioned for a post-walk lunch with a lookout to Gordon Falls and Lyrebird Dell, just a short walk from the reserve.

-Located just off Prince Henry Cliff Walk, it makes a pleasant break after the Grand Clifftop Walk from Leura, which takes you past Lyrebird Dell and the Pool of Siloam.
+It is located just off Prince Henry Cliff Walk, making a pleasant break after the Grand Clifftop Walk from Leura, which takes you past Lyrebird Dell and the Pool of Siloam.

 The walk is closed north of here, so this is the perfect lunch break before continuing via the footpath or calling it a day.